learningequality/kolibri-docs/docs/coach/groups.rst

 To rename group, follow these steps.

 #.
-Click :guilabel:`OPTIONS` button on the right edge of the desired group.
+Click the :guilabel:`OPTIONS` button on the right edge of the desired group.
 #.
 Select the **Rename** option.
 #.
 Input the new name for the group in the confirmation window.
 #.
-Click :guilabel:`SAVE` button to proceed, or :guilabel:`CANCEL` to exit without renaming the group.
+Click the :guilabel:`SAVE` button to proceed, or :guilabel:`CANCEL` to exit without renaming the group.

 Delete Group